Coronavirus (COVID-19) Information

 Landlord-Tenant - Center for Disease Control Order

 On September 4, 2020 the Centers for Disease Control and Prevention (CDC) published an Order under Section 361 of the Public Health Service Act to temporarily halt residential evictions to prevent the further spread of COVID-19.
 This Order is effective from the date it was published through December 31, 2020.
+This order has been extended through March 31, 2021.

 Under this Order, a landlord, owner of a residential property, or other person with a legal right to pursue eviction or possessory action, shall not evict any covered person from any residential property in any jurisdiction to which this Order applies during the effective period of the Order.